WOAR’s Policy & Advocacy Priorities

 No, not yet.

 Before 2019, efforts were made in the Pennsylvania General Assembly to create the two-year window by statute.
-(A statute is an ordinary law voted on and passed by the legislature).
+A statute is an ordinary law voted on and passed by the legislature.
 The efforts failed, in part because some people believed the law would be unconstitutional under the Pennsylvania Constitution.

 As a result, a new approach emerged to create the two-year window by amending the Pennsylvania Constitution.
 Amending the constitution is a lengthy process that involves two rounds of voting in the General Assembly and then a ballot vote by Pennsylvania voters in a statewide election.
-The constitutional amendment to create a two-year window was on track to go to Pennsylvania voters in the spring of 2021 but the process was derailed by an administrative error: it was discovered in early 2021 that the Secretary of the Commonwealth did not properly give the public notice of the proposed amendment.
+The constitutional amendment to create a two-year window was on track to go to Pennsylvania voters in the spring of 2021 but the process was derailed by an administrative error.
+It was discovered in early 2021 that the Secretary of the Commonwealth did not properly give the public notice of the proposed amendment.

-What’s next for the SOL two-year window?
+What’s next for the statute of limitations two-year window?

 After more than a decade of work on this issue, survivors are outraged and heartbroken that justice will be delayed further.
 WOAR is working with victims, survivors, advocates, and legislators across the state to seek a resolution.
 There are three possible options: